Alcohol Counselling in Essendon & Moonee Ponds

 Treatment and Support for Alcohol Misuse

-Support for alcohol misuse is not one-size-fits-all.
-Therapy can help people better understand their drinking patterns, recognise triggers, reduce alcohol-related harm, and work towards goals that feel realistic and meaningful.
+Support for alcohol use is not one-size-fits-all.
+Therapy can help people better understand their drinking patterns, recognise triggers, reduce alcohol-related harm and work towards goals that feel realistic and meaningful.

-At The Victorian Psychology Clinic, treatment is tailored to the individual and may focus on identifying triggers, building healthier coping strategies, managing cravings, and developing practical plans for reducing or changing alcohol use.
+Treatment is tailored to the individual and may focus on identifying triggers, building healthier coping strategies, managing cravings, strengthening motivation for change and developing practical plans for reducing or changing alcohol use.
 For some clients, the goal may be abstinence.
 For others, the initial focus may be on harm reduction and building awareness around patterns of use.

-Where appropriate, support may also involve collaboration with a general practitioner, psychiatrist or other services as part of a broader recovery plan.
+Where appropriate, support may also involve collaboration with a general practitioner, psychiatrist or other services as part of a broader care plan.

 How we can support you

-Our psychologists provide a safe, respectful and non-judgemental space for clients experiencing alcohol-related difficulties.
-We understand that seeking support can feel confronting, and we work collaboratively with clients to build insight, strengthen coping strategies and support meaningful change over time.
+Psychologists consulting at VPC provide a safe, respectful and non-judgemental space for people experiencing alcohol-related difficulties.
+We understand that seeking support can feel confronting, and therapy is approached collaboratively and at a pace that feels manageable.

 Therapy for alcohol misuse may help with: